 Shion frowned.
 “Like I said, I’m on your side…”

 Lavi tugged him forward.
 He couldn’t resist her because Olive didn’t resist her, and together they dashed forward.
-They passed by a building lined with many circular windows, and Werner caught Olive’s tanned, round-faced, exasperated yet pleased face reflected there.
+They passed by a building lined with many circular windows, and Werner caught Olive’s tanned, round, exasperated yet pleased face reflected there.
 They continued until they reached a small clearing that housed a stone water fountain with tiers crafted to resemble flames.
 Lavi pulled him to the edge, sank into a crouch, dug into her pocket, and threw in a handful of common-coins.

 “That the saint candidate ceremony goes good!”
 Lavi popped up into a stand.